 Select your location for location specific information:

-The issue of the certificate of inheritance is official proof of who the deceased's heir is.
-If, after the certificate of inheritance has been issued, the probate court comes to the conclusion that the conditions for issuing the certificate of inheritance were not originally met or have subsequently ceased to exist, it must order the certificate of inheritance to be revoked.
-If doubts arise as to the correctness of a certificate of inheritance, the probate court that issued the certificate of inheritance must carry out the necessary investigations ex officio.
+The issue of the certificate of inheritance officially declares who is the deceased's heir.
+If, after issuing the certificate of inheritance, the probate court comes to the conclusion that the conditions for issuing the certificate of inheritance were not originally met or have subsequently ceased to exist, it must order the certificate of inheritance to be withdrawn.
+If the certificate of inheritance cannot be obtained immediately in the proceedings for its revocation, the probate court must declare it invalid by order.

 No formal application is required to initiate confiscation proceedings.
 Rather, anyone can apply to the probate court at any time to have the certificate of inheritance confiscated.